 So, for all those who would claim the Old Testament “does not apply” after Jesus, contradicts Jesus’ own words, which in itself creates a major contradiction within Christian theology about the supposed validity of vicarious redemption.
 We cannot have it both ways.

 The reason the concept of vicarious redemption is false is because each action brings its natural consequence.
 We reap what we sow.
-The universe has its own natural “balancing” mechanism, “karma” if you will – or the law of action and consequence, which is perfect and absolute, requiring no additional man-made “justice” or “payment” for “sin.”
+The universe has its own natural “balancing” mechanism, “karma” if you will – or action and consequence, which is perfect and absolute, requiring no additional man-made “justice” or “payment” for “sin.”
 If we were to accept responsibility for our actions without “passing the buck,” life would take care of itself.
-But because we believe we can make things “better,” by creating our own notions of “justice” when we or others do not accept responsibility, we interfere with the natural law of karma, action and consequence, because of our egotistical need to control.
+But because we believe we can make things “better,” by creating our own notions of “justice” when we or others do not accept responsibility, we interfere with action and consequence, because of our egotistical need to control.
 In doing this, we inadvertently only make things worse, creating all kinds of mischief.